tytydraco/yessleep/out/Seven.md

 I remembered then how we all reached our breaking point and went after eachother.

 I struck Randy while his back was turned as he attacked Kyle.
-After some nights passed Hayley came after me with a knife to my side.
+After some nights passed Hayley came after me with a broken glass to my side.

 Kyle hindered anymore damage by breaking her neck.
 There was so much indifference in his eyes as he did so.